Diversity & Inclusion

-Robert E. Lighthizer is the leader of the firm’s International Trade Department.
-He divides his time between traditional trade litigation, policy advice and legislative initiatives.
+Robert E. Lighthizer divides his time between traditional trade litigation, policy advice and legislative initiatives.
 His clients include large U.S. corporations and coalitions.
 He represents heavy manufacturing, agricultural and high-tech companies, as well as financial services institutions.
-He has been lead counsel in scores of antidumping and countervailing duty cases during the past two decades and is active in numerous pending cases and administrative reviews.
+He has been lead counsel in scores of antidumping and countervailing duty cases during the past three decades and is active in numerous pending cases and administrative reviews.
 He also has focused on market-opening trade actions on behalf of U.S. companies seeking access to foreign markets.
 He is equally at ease devising strategies for and dealing with executive departments and congressional committees.

 During his tenure, Mr. Lighthizer was involved in all the important trade issues.
 He regularly attended and chaired subcabinet policy meetings and often attended cabinet meetings when the USTR was unavailable.
 In addition, Mr. Lighthizer negotiated some two dozen bilateral international agreements on subjects ranging from steel to grain.
 He frequently participated in General Agreement on Tariffs and Trade (now the World Trade Organization) and Organization for Economic Co-Operation and Development meetings.

 He also served as vice chairman of the board of the Overseas Private Investment Corporation (OPIC).
 OPIC is the U.S. government agency whose purpose is to promote economic growth in developing countries through U.S. investment.